-The Company's financial liabilities classified under this category include accrued expenses and other payables, due to broker, income tax payable and payable to fund manager.
+The Company's financial liabilities classified under this category include accrued expenses and other payables, and payable to fund manager.

 Offsetting financial instruments

 Financial assets and liabilities are offset and the net amount reported in the statements of financial position when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis or realize the asset and settle the liability simultaneously.